vineetchoudhary/iOS-Common-Code/README.md

 Collection of common stuff, approximate required in all iOS projects.

 # Note
-All stuff need to changes as per project requirement.
+You may need to make some changes as per project requirement.